Moral Orel: Home releases

 On April 24, 2007, Volume One: The Unholy Edition was released, which included the first 15 episodes and which covered all of the first season and the first five episodes of the second season.
 This has been the only release in the US, which was later included as part of the Adult Swim in a Box set in 2009.
 In October 2007, Madman Entertainment released a similar volume one set in Australia.
 Starting in 2010, Madman continued releasing the series, starting with a second volume which included the rest of the second season, and then a third volume which included all of the third season.
 Then, they released the Complete Lessons Collection, which compiled the discs from the previously released volumes.

 The entire show has been available to buy at various digital video on demand stores.

 The series has also been made available to watch on HBO Max since September 1, 2020.

+Potential movie

+On 3 March 2025, Dino Stamatopoulos posted an image of a script cover, teasing a potential movie.
+There has been no approval from any of the owners, however the voice actor for Orel, Carolyn Lawrence, was credited in Stamatopoulos' Instagram post.
+There is no confirmation as to whether anything will go ahead as it seems the film is in very early stages of development, if at all.